 How To Reinstall macOS Catalina The Right Way

 The problem is that it might not always work as intended.
-Glitches in macOS Catalina are commonplace — even fully released operating systems like Mojave or High Sierra could freeze and crash from time to time.
+Glitches in macOS Catalina are commonplace: in fact, all existing operating systems like Mojave or High Sierra could freeze and crash from time to time.
 No software is immune.

 How To Reinstall Mac OS Catalina

 It’s important to note that when you reinstall macOS Catalina the process simply updates the operating system and doesn’t affect any files on your hard drive or user files or even settings.
 That makes reinstalling principally different from performing a clean install, which erases everything.

 Here are the proper steps to follow to reinstall mac OS Catalina.

 1. Back up your Mac first